SirAlidadi/SirAlidadi/README.md

 ### Hi there 👋, SirAlidadi
 ####  Some people dream of success while others wake up and work
-![ Some people dream of success while others wake up and work]

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.